 What started off decades ago as McCrory’s Variety Store has faced many changes over the years.
 It was once a variety store and lunch counter before becoming the restaurant it is today – known as Kounter.
 More importantly, this whites-only lunch counter was the site of the sit-in during the Civil Rights Movement.
 Its significance lies in the fact that this sit-in started the “Jail, No Bail movement.”

-The Friendship 9, as they became known, were a group of students of the nearby Friendship Junior College.
-The men staged a sit-in at the lunch counter in McCrory’s Five and Dime in 1961.
-They were arrested and made a conscious decision not to post bail – refusing to pay into a clearly corrupt system.
-Their decision started a movement, inspiring others to also refuse to post bail when arrested for demonstrations during the Civil Rights Movement.
+They were arrested and deliberately decided not to post bail – refusing to pay into a clearly corrupt system.
+Their decision started the Jail, No Bail movement, inspiring others to also refuse to post bail when arrested for demonstrations during the Civil Rights Movement.

-Kounter recently opened in 2020, restoring the original lunch counter and paying homage to the the Friendship 9.
+Kounter opened in 2020, restoring the original lunch counter and paying homage to the Friendship 9.
 Owner Chef Rob even invited the surviving men to be the first served at the new restaurant, a nod to their initial refusal of service:

 As of June 2021, the Five & Dime site also became part of the African American Civil Rights Network within the National Park Service.